PopicLab/insilicoSV/README.md

 While the simulator is placing each set of events, the first (`num_overlap`) events of that type will have their location given by an event from the .bed file given in the `overlap_events` field that falls within the specified size range for that SV type.
-Events from the `overlap_events` .bed file(s) will be shuffled on input, and the file is required to have the first four columns of standard .bed records (chrom, chromStart, chromEnd, name).
+Events from the `overlap_events` .bed file(s) will be shuffled on input, and the file is required to have the first four columns of standard .bed records (chrom, chromStart, chromEnd, name), and only contain events from chromosomes included in the base reference used for the simulation.

 The output .vcf file will label which events were placed at RepeatMasker intervals with the additional INFO field `OVERLAP_EV=True', as in this example record: